 Use old newspapers to line your garbage bin or wrap your rubbish in, or don't use a bin liner at all.

-If possible, use a compost or worm farm for your food and garden waste.
+Use a compost, worm farm, or your green organics kerbside bin for your food and garden waste.
 This can reduce the amount of waste in your rubbish bin by up to 50%.

 TIP - Whilst preparing food, have a few sheets of newspaper laid out on your bench top.
 Put your fruit or vegetable waste straight onto the laid out newspaper and wrap once finished.
 This can go straight into your compost.
 If you do not have a compost bin, place the wrapped vegetable waste in your garbage bin - it will then break down naturally in landfill.